-Audio Effects: This submenu allows you to adjust the Dolby Volume and Dolby PLII/IIx/IIz settings, the bass and treble tone controls, the LFE trim, the Equalization On/Off setting and the MP3 enhancement for each source independently.
+Audio Effects: This submenu allows you to adjust the Dolby Volume and Dolby PLII/IIx/ IIz settings, the bass and treble tone controls, the LFE trim and the Equalization On/Off setting for each source independently.
 We suggest leaving this submenu at its default settings and returning to it later if your system requires fine-tuning.
 See Audio Effects Button, on page 34, for more information.